 The NextGen Scholars will be mentored by two renowned Korea specialists, program chairs Dr. Victor Cha of CSIS and Georgetown University and Dr. David Kang of the University of Southern California.
-The program will be further supported by an advisory committee that includes Dr. Sue Mi Terry of CSIS and a distinguished group of American and Korean advisers with vast experience in academia, government, and the private sector.
+The program will be further supported by senior advisory board made up of a distinguished group of American and Korean advisers with vast experience in academia, government, and the private sector.

 The 2018-2019 NextGen Scholars program will achieve deeper and more vigorous dialogue and research on topics of immediate concern to the bilateral U.S.- Korea relationship as well as a range of issues that affect the two countries.
 A core objective of the program is to identify, nurture, and build a community of American public intellectuals across a wide range of sectors and facilitate policy-oriented research teams and projects.

 You can follow our NextGen Facebook page for updates on our 2018-2019 NextGen Scholars

 - Create a network of mid-career Korea specialists with diverse backgrounds and experiences who will make long-term contributions to the U.S.-Korea relationship.

 - Help Korea specialists become more relevant to the policymaking process.

 - Increase the visibility of young Korea specialists and provide opportunities for engagement with policymakers and the private sector.

 - Encourage new Korea-related research and projects and collaboration among participants.